Keith Tapia: Representing Puerto Rico and Cadet World Championship

 Tapia entered the Campeonato Nacional Issac Barrientos, held from January 29 to February 13, 2010.
 He debuted in the semifinals, winning by walk over when his scheduled opponent, Emilio Salas, forfeited the contest.
 In the finals, Tapia defeated José Santiago by points, leaving him scoreless with scores of 11:0.
 On May 22, 2010, Tapia entered the first Copa Olímpica Internacional, winning the tournament over José Santiago by points in a rematch at the final.
 On a single-night Puerto Rico national team meeting, Tapia won his scheduled contest with Michael Narváez by walk over.
 Tapia was meant to be part of the national team that participated in the 2010 Central American and Caribbean Games, but he was cut from it after choosing not to participate in morning running sessions and being absent from training.
 On July 3, 2011, he defeated Santiago (18:8) in a rubber match during the finals of the Copa Olímpica Internacional.
 Later that month, Tapia entered the Torneo Internacional José "Cheo" Aponte held in Caguas.
 In the semifinals, he was paired against Pan American champion Julio Castillo of Ecuador, overwhelming him in the third round and earning a RSC victory.
 In the finals he faced Santiago in another match, earning a 20:4 decision.
 Tapia decided to close his amateur career following a resolution where the Amateur Boxing Federation decided not to participate in the 2011 AIBA World Boxing Championships, citing an inexperienced team and conflicting dates with the 2011 Pan American Games, leaving him without a tournament to participate in.
-His final amateur record was 58 wins and 4 losses.
+His final amateur record was 58 wins and four losses.

 Professional career

 Tapia made his professional debut on November 18, 2011, defeating Andrew Kuilan in the undercard of a Promociones Miguel Cotto card held in San Juan, Puerto Rico.
 Less than three months later, he repeated that performance against Edgardo Salas in a televised Puerto Rico Best Boxing event.
 Twenty-one days later, Tapia returned in the undercard of a Universal Promotion's Team Puerto Rico event against Ramón Adorno, winning in the first round after his opponent's corner submitted the contest by throwing a towel into the ring.
 On March 24, 2012, he participated in his second Promociones Miguel Cotto event, finishing the contest in the same manner than those that preceded it.

+Tapia faced Andrew Tabiti for the vacant NABF cruiserweight title at Sam's Town Hotel and Gambling Hall in Las Vegas on 13 May 2016, losing by unanimous decision.

+He fought Mike Perez for the vacant WBA Fedelatin cruiserweight title at CFE Arena in Orlando, Florida, on 20 October 2018.
+Tapia lost by unanimous decision.